R&D tax relief: accountancy: overview

 The relevant accounting standards that deal with R&D are FRS102 s18 (CIRD99150), IAS38 (CIRD99200), FRS105 s13 (CIRD99250) and SSAP13 (CIRD99100).
-It is beyond the scope of this manual to advise on the detail of these standards, and if accountancy advice is required it should be sought from an HMRC compliance accountant.
+It is beyond the scope of this manual to advise on the detail of these standards, and if accountancy advice is required it should be sought through the tax officer from an HMRC advisory accountant.

 To qualify as R&D, an activity must both fall to be accounted for as R&D under generally accepted accounting practice (i.e. be capable of being accounted for as R&D, whether or not they are) and also fall within the special definitions set out in the BIS Guidelines (formerly DTI Guidelines) for activities to be treated either as ‘directly contributing’ to seeking the advance in science or technology, or as ‘qualifying indirect activity’ (CIRD81300).
 This is because the current DTI guidelines do not extend the definition of R&D to anything that would be excluded by the accountancy definition.